jieter/django-tables2/docs/index.rst

 The header cell for each column comes from the column's :meth:`~django_tables2.columns.BoundColumn.header` method.
-By default this method returns the column's ``verbose_name``, which is either explicitly specified, or generated automatically based on the column name.
+By default this method returns a titlised version of the column's ``verbose_name``.

-When using queryset input data, rather than falling back to the column name if a ``verbose_name`` has not been specified explicitly, the queryset model's field ``verbose_name`` is used.
+When using queryset input data and a verbose name hasn't been explicitly defined for a column, the corresponding model field's verbose name will be used.

 Consider the following: